Configure Your Java build & deploy pipeline

 Zerops provides a customizable build and runtime environment for your Java application.

-Add zerops.yml to your repository
+Add zerops.yaml to your repository

 zerops: